zadoke/CPTrainBot/README.md

 Make sure to replace `<insert your client id here>` and `<insert your token here>` with your own values.

-4. Run the command `docker-compose up -d` to start the services in detached mode, on directory containing the Docker Compose file and the .env file.
+4. Run the command `docker-compose up -d` to start the services in detached mode, on the directory containing the Docker Compose file and the .env file.

 **Normal Installation**